arnav123098/sonoro/README.md

 That's it!

 ## Installation (ps: it's not completed and i'm lazy so i'm not setting up serving web ui from python anytime too soon!)
+Make sure you have git and bun installed.

 Clone the repo
 ```
   git clone https://github.com/arnav123098/sonoro project